kalleth/monytr-core/README.md

 Monytr-core is designed to be used on an external low end VPS, outside of your usual hosting environment.

-It notifies you via Hipchat and E-mail -- i.e., provide a path for it to check (see config/checks.yml) and if that path returns anything other than a '200' response, you'll get an e-mail.
+It notifies you via configurable responders -- i.e., provide a path for it to check (see config/checks.yml) and if that path returns anything other than a '200' response, you'll get an e-mail (if you've configured an e-mail responder).

+## Integrations
+ * Hipchat
+ * Email
+ * Slack (beta)

+To set up integrations, see config/checks.yml and config/config.yml.example.

 ## Monytr-core is not a persistent data store
 That means it won't store average ping responses, error rates, and the like.
 If you need that, go pay for one of the more featureful tools -- pingdom, newrelic et al. -- they are much better tools for this.